 For their brightest future, start saving today.
 As a parent, you can open an account in your child’s name from birth.
 Pay in as much or as little as you like, earn interest linked to Bank of England base rate and withdraw money with 95 days’ notice.

-Your eligible deposits with Clydesdale Bank PLC are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK’s deposit guarantee scheme.
+Your eligible deposits held by a UK establishment of Clydesdale Bank PLC are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK’s deposit guarantee scheme.

-This limit is applied to the total of any deposits you have with the following: Clydesdale Bank, Yorkshire Bank, B and Virgin Money.
+This limit is applied to the total of any deposits you have with the following: Clydesdale Bank, Yorkshire Bank and Virgin Money.
 Any total deposits you hold above the limit between these brands are unlikely to be covered.

 AER (Annual Equivalent Rate) illustrates what the interest rate would be if interest was paid and compounded once each year.